moofit/icalverter/README.md

 - ATTENDEE - Details of invited attendees and their status'

+- ORGANIZER - Details for the sender of the invitation

 This changed version of the file is then written to disk (saved) at the same location with the value "-outputfile.ics" appended to the end.